-You must apply directly to the pharmacy regulatory authority (PRA) in the province in which you want to be licensed in addition to applying to the PRA through Pharmacists’ Gateway Canada.
+Candidates must apply directly to the pharmacy regulatory authority (PRA) in the province in which they want to be licensed in addition to applying to the PRA through Pharmacists’ Gateway Canada.
 While PRAs have many similar requirements, each jurisdiction may have variations or unique conditions for licensure.
-Please review the application’s requirement of the jurisdiction where you wish to be licensed to confirm the eligibility to apply.
+Candidates are asked to review the application’s requirement of the jurisdiction where they wish to be licensed to confirm the eligibility to apply.

 Candidates are eligible to change their designated PRA up until they apply to the PRA through Pharmacists’ Gateway Canada.
 Once an application is completed, it cannot be changed.
 Candidates can add another PRA to their profiles if they already applied to the designated PRA.

-The application process to a PRA has 2 major components:
+The application process to a PRA has two major components:

 Candidates who are already licensed in one Canadian province and wish to be licensed in another Canadian jurisdiction must apply directly with the PRA as a Canadian pharmacist.
 Candidates going through this process may wish to familiarize themselves with the Mobility Agreement for Canadian Pharmacists available on the National Association of Pharmacy Regulatory Authorities (NAPRA)’s website.